michelruizfuentes/michelruizfuentes/README.md

    - 291 | [Assessing the Impacts of Economic Factors on Funding for Tech Startups](https://github.com/michelruizfuentes/-SDS291-FinalProject/blob/main/SDS%20291%20-%20FP/final_draft_updated.pdf)
    - 270 | [Building the `MPM` R Package: Climate-change related data and functions for North America](https://github.com/parunjodhi/mpm)
    - 300 | [Investigating the Impact of Monetary Rewards on Choice Behavior, Decision Making and Risk Management](https://github.com/michelruizfuentes/sds_300finalproject)

- ### 💻 Contact Information

-You can contact me at mruizfuentes@smith.edu

 <!--
 **michelruizfuentes/michelruizfuentes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.